Paul Budde

 Baldwin V (1012 – 1067) and Baldwin VI (1030-1070)

 During a long war (1046–1056) as an ally of Godfrey the Bearded, Duke of Lorraine, against the Holy Roman Emperor Henry III, he initially lost Valenciennes to Hermann of Hainaut.
-However, when the latter died in 1051 Baldwin married his son Baldwin VI to Herman’s widow Richildis and arranged that the sons of her first marriage were disinherited, thus de facto uniting the County of Hainaut with Flanders (see below).
-Under his reign also most of Brabant was, in 1056, incorporated in Flanders.
+However, when the latter died in 1051 Baldwin married his son Baldwin VI to Herman’s widow Richildis of Hainaut and arranged that the sons of her first marriage were disinherited, thus de facto uniting the County of Hainaut with Flanders (see below).
+Under his reign also most of Brabant was, between 1056 and 1085, incorporated into Flanders.

 Robert II (1065 – 1111)